tezos/tezos-mirror/docs/developer/guidelines.rst

 Coding conventions
 ------------------

-+Other than the formatting rules above, there are currently no coding conventions enforced in the codebase.
+Other than the formatting rules above, there are currently no coding conventions enforced in the codebase.
 However, Tezos developers should be aware of general `OCaml programming guidelines <http://caml.inria.fr/resources/doc/ guides/guidelines.en.html>`_, which recommend formatting, naming conventions,